 Disadvantages of Workshops

-01 Time & Cost consuming
+1. Time & Cost consuming

-02 Experienced facilitator
+2. Experienced facilitator

 An experienced facilitator or moderator will be able to ensure that the participants feel comfortable sharing their thoughts and that everyone contributes to the workshop in some way.

-03 Too many cooks in the kitchen
+3. Too many cooks in the kitchen

 May not result in great and innovative ideas from a single session.
 Again, too many participants may not prove to be beneficial in new idea generation.

-04 Fear of judgment & inauthenticity
+4. Fear of judgment & inauthenticity

-Participants afraid of getting judged for their ideas may not be honest or open during the session.
+Participants afraid of getting judged for their ideas, may not be honest or open during the session.

-Think Design recommendation
+Think Design's recommendation

-Workshop as a problem-solving method is one of the newest and most innovation-inspiring methods today, but when done right.
-As explained above, do not conduct workshop when a group setting is counterproductive.
+Workshop as a problem solving method is one of the newest and most innovation-inspiring methods today… but when done right.
+As explained above, do not conduct workshop when a group setting is counter productive….
 Choose in-depth interviews instead in this context.

-Workshop as a data collection/ research method does have some overlaps with focus groups whereas the difference here is that a participant in such a Workshop is representative of a set of users.
-This comes with the assumption that this participant is unbiased and is an honest representation of the persona.
+Workshop as a data collection/ research method does have some overlaps with focus groups whereas the difference here is that a participant in such a workshop is representative of a set of users.
+This comes with the assumption that this participant is unbiased and is an honest representative of the persona.
 This is one of the biggest pitfalls of this method: That the opinions can be colored by its participants.

-Yet, Workshop is a very popular research and problem-solving technique and the reasons are very obvious:
+Yet, workshop is a very popular research and problem solving technique and the reasons are very obvious:

-- Research insights collected from Workshop obviates the need to conduct primary research thereby optimizing a lot of time, effort and spend.
+- Research insights collected from workshop obviates the need to conduct primary research thereby optimizing a lot of time, effort and spend.

-- Solutions developed through a Workshop are created by collaborative problem solving which means that there are multiple perspectives embedded within them.
+- Solutions developed through a workshop are created by collaborative problem solving which means that there are multiple perspectives embedded within them.
 This ensures that the solutions have factored in many scenarios and that they are likely to get superior adoption among stakeholders.